duarteocarmo/Project_Page_SG/community-lv.md

 # Community Analysis (Las Vegas)

-The next step in our analysis is to define communities in our network and see what these communities revolve around.First, we will look into the sizes of the communities and the biggest accounts in the biggest communities, to get a sense for the kind of accounts we find.
+The next step in our analysis is to define communities in our network and see what these communities revolve around.

+First, we will look into the sizes of the communities and the biggest accounts in the biggest communities, to get a sense for the type of accounts we find.
 Then, we will look into the most common hashtags used in every community in the mention graph, to get a feeling for the topics that live in every community.